 KGTF does not prepare a budget and actual analysis as only certain items are funded by GovGuam and a legally adopted budget is not required for the entity as a whole.
+KGTF utilizes a budget for internal purposes only.

 Capital Assets